Blightmud/Blightmud/resources/help/lua_blight.md

-# General Methods
+# The blight module

-These methods allow you to interface with the connected server or manipulate Blightmud's scripting engine.
+Exposes methods to print to blightmuds output area and bind keys.

 ##